scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 ~ End Exercise

 In the exponential growth model we can see that when the eigenvalues are both negative we have a stable equilibrium (refer to the graphs we developed earlier), while if either one is positive (or they both are) we have an unstable equilibrium.
-This makes a lot of sense as if either one is positive it pushes the system away from the equilibrium making it unstable.
-While if they are both negative then they both push the system towards the equilibrium point.
+This is logical, since if either one is positive it pushes the system away from the equilibrium, making it unstable.
+If they are both negative, they both push the system toward the equilibrium point.
 Visualize the ball sitting in the cup or on the hill.

 Looking at it this way, we realize that *all we need in order to understand the stability of an equilibrium point are the eigenvalues of the Jacobian at the equilibrium point*.
 This is an incredibly powerful tool.
-It reduces the complex concept of stability, into an analytical procedure that can be applied straightforwardly.
+It reduces the complex concept of stability into an analytical procedure that can be applied straightforwardly.

 Let's now look at some more examples.

 First let's take our simple disease model from earlier.
-If you recall that model was:
+If you recall, that model was:

 $$
 \begin{aligned}